sgsshankar/node-get-exchange-rates-USD/README.md

 # get-exchange-rates

 A simple way to get up-to-date exchange rates for Bitcoin and major national currencies.
 Does *not* require an API key.

+If you need the base in EURO, please use [this](https://github.com/joepie91/node-get-exchange-rates)

 # Data format

-The base is currently in Euro - this means that the rates will indicate how much `currency` is equivalent to 1 Euro.
+The base is currently in US Dollars - this means that the rates will indicate how much `currency` is equivalent to 1 USD.

 Rates are automatically cached for 5 minutes (but this is configurable), and there's currently no historical rate search.